Matteo Ferrari: Everton (loan)

-In May 2006, Moyes told evertonfc.com, the official site of Everton FC, that Ferrari loan would not be extended.
+In May 2006, Moyes told evertonfc.com, the official site of Everton, that Ferrari's loan would not be extended.

 Genoa

 As his contract with Roma expired at the end of 2007–08 Serie A season.
 Eventually, Ferrari decided to sign with Genoa for the 2008–09 Serie A season on a free transfer.
-Following his move to Genoa, Ferrari made his debut on the opening game of the season on 31 August 2008 in a 1–0 loss against Catania.
-During his time at Genoa, Ferrari had disciplinary issues with 6 yellow card and 2 red card.
+Following his move to Genoa, Ferrari made his debut in the opening game of the season on 31 August 2008 in a 1–0 loss against Catania.
+During his time at Genoa, Ferrari had disciplinary issues with six yellow cards and two red cards.
 Ferrari received a red card in a 1–1 draw against Catania (the club he played against on his debut on a Genoa shirt) on 25 January 2009 after a second bookable offence.
 He received a one match ban and made his return against Palermo in a 1–0 win on 1 February 2009.
 Ferrari received another after another second bookable offence in a 3–1 win over Sampdoria on 3 May 2009.
 He also received a one ban match and made his return against Chievo in a 2–2 draw on 17 May 2009.
-At Genoa, Ferrari played under coach Gian Piero Gasperini was a regular player in defense.
+At Genoa, Ferrari played under coach Gian Piero Gasperini and was a regular player in defense.

 Beşiktaş

-After one season at Genoa, Turkish side Beşiktaş J.K. were interested in signing him.
-Eventually on 8 July 2009, it was confirmed that Ferrari transferred to Turkish club Beşiktaş for €4.5 million transfer fee.
+After one season at Genoa, Turkish side Beşiktaş were interested in signing him.
+Eventually, on 8 July 2009, it was confirmed that Ferrari transferred to Turkish club Beşiktaş for €4.5 million transfer fee.
 He signed a 4-year contract.
 His salary was €2.5 million per season, net of tax.
 On the opening day of the Turkish League, Ferrari made his debut for Beşiktas in a 1–1 draw against İstanbul B.B. on 7 August 2009.
-On 27 October 2009, Ferrari received a straight red card in a 2–1 win over Kasımpaşa SK.
+On 27 October 2009, Ferrari received a straight red card in a 2–1 win over Kasımpaşa.
 In September 2009, Ferrari had been one of the under-performing players for Besiktas and was expected to leave in the January transfer window.
 However, Ferrari didn't leave and remained at the club.
 In the 2010–11 season, Ferrari's play with the first team squad was limited under manager Bernd Schuster and also Ferrari suffered a serious injury in the match against Bursaspor and was absent for two months.
 After some disputes, Ferrari notified the club to terminate the contract.
 In his point of view, the club had breached the contract after not allowing him to train with the team in pre-season.
 The club also notified Ferrari on his AWOL from training, which the club reserved the rights to unilaterally terminate the contract.
 Following the release, both the player and the club filed lawsuit against each other for breach of contract.

 Court of Arbitration for Sport accepted the request from Ferrari and rejected the counter-claim from Beşiktaş.
 The court ordered Beşiktaş to pay Ferrari €7,256,641.95 for wage and medical expenses.